The Soccer Mom Blog logo

 I love this simple recipe because it’s easy to make and can be kept for days in the fridge or freezer.
 Plus, they taste amazing and kids will eat them like dessert!

-These healthy protein bites are gluten free, dairy free, and contain no refined sugar!
+These healthy little bites are gluten free, dairy free, and contain no refined sugar!

 I’ve included affiliate links for your convenience in re-creating this recipe; disclosure policy available here.